juveria-manzar/juveria-manzar/README.md

 </em></p>

   <samp>
-    Here as an undergrad, Full-stack developer, who enjoys to experiment with new technologies, building small to big projects, and occassionally sleeps.💀.
+    Here as an undergrad, Full-stack developer, who enjoys to experiment with new technologies, building small to big projects, loves to contribute to open-source and occassionally sleeps.💀.
-    In my free time apart from reading tech blogs, I make a habit of journaling my day and mordantly, I kvell in being a logophile.
+    In my free time I love to raed and if not that I choose to fill my colorful scarpbook.
  </samp>

  ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...